This film contains unmarked spoilers for The Maze Runner and Maze Runner: The Scorch Trials. You Have Been Warned!

 - Decomposite Character: Both Vince and Lawrence are in the book and the movie, and Vince is still the leader of the Right Arm.
 However, Lawrence is not Vince's assistant and the two never meet with each other.
 Instead of the Right Arm, Lawrence is the leader of an unnamed vigilante group residing on the outskirts of the Last City.
 This vigilante group actually mirrors the book's Right Arm very well: being a Ragtag Bunch of Misfits whose goal is to bring down WCKD and having Gally as a member, rather than the (comparatively) peaceful Right Arm, whose goal is to save as many Immunes as they can.

-- Demoted to Extra: Aris, since he does not join the group infiltrating the Last City.
-He only appears in the beginning and the very end.
+- Demoted to Extra: Aris, Sonya, and Harriet, since they do not join the group in infiltrating the Last City.
+They only appear in the beginning and the very end.

 - Dragon-in-Chief: Janson is shown to be this: he's calling the search and strikes against Thomas.
 Once Ava Paige reveals that the latest serum batch has failed and that she's given up on finding a cure, he pretty much takes over WCKD.